Variational quantum algorithm for anion exchange across electrolyzer membrane: Results

 The BFGS and NM algorithms achieved similar performance in terms of MSE, both yielding values on the order of $10^{-4}$, with NM producing marginally higher errors.
-The SBO algorithm produced MSE values on the order of $10^{-1} \sim 10^{-2}$, which is worse than those achieved by BFGS and NM.
-With the FPS approach, the corresponding MSE does not improve when increasing the number of sample points.
-However, when using the HPS approach, increasing the number of sample points reduces the error to the order of $10^{-2}$.
+CMA-ES and SBO algorithms produced MSE values of the order of $10^{-2}$ and $10^{-1}$ to $10^{-2}$, respectively, worse than those achieved by BFGS and NM.
+When the FPS approach is employed for the SBO algorithm, the corresponding MSE does not improve when increasing the number of sample points.
+However, when using the HPS approach, increasing the number of sample points reduces the error to ${\cal O}(10^{-2})$.

 We also conducted 5-qubit statevector simulations using the aforementioned algorithms, wherein only the HPS approach was utilized for the SBO algorithm.
 In these tests, the BFGS algorithm demonstrated better performance in comparison to 4 qubits and convergent behavior in terms of MSE, whereas both the NM and SBO algorithms exhibited a stronger increasing MSE.
 As all algorithms were allocated with the same number of function evaluations, these results indicate that NM and SBO require more function evaluations to reach higher accuracy compared to BFGS.
 The analysis demonstrates again one weakness of the VQA methods, the choice and tuning of the classical optimization procedure for the non-convex minimum search of the cost function is task-specific.